wokwi/wokwi-docs/docs/guides/diagram-editor.md

 will immediately reflect in the code editor, and you'll be able to undo them by clicking on the code editor and then pressing Ctrl+Z.

 Note that this only works if the "diagram.json" tab is active while you make changes.
 This is a temporary solution until we implement Undo in the interactive diagram editor.

+## Grid snapping

+Activate the grid view by pressing "G" or by clicking the grid icon in the menu.
+This displays a grid and rulers.
+The coarse grid is 2.54&nbsp;mm or 0.1&nbsp;inches and the fine grid is 1.27&nbsp;mm or 0.05&nbsp;inches.
+Tick labels on the rulers show measurements in millimetres (the default), but you can switch to inches by clicking on the units in the top right corner.

+The Shift key temporarily toggles the grid snapping mode between the coarse grid and free movement.
+If the grid is on, it toggles to free movement; if the grid is off, it toggles to coarse grid snapping.

+The Alt key or the Ctrl key temporarily toggle to fine grid snapping whether the grid is visible or not.

+This grid snapping behaviour is the same for both parts and new wires, and the modifier keys allow you to perform grid snapping whether the grid is on or off.